Immigration Remedies for Survivors of Domestic Violence

 - Residency with the Abuser

-The survivor must establish she or he lives with the abuser.
+The survivor must establish they live with the abuser.
 Proof can include mortgage documents or leases, utility bills, mail in both spouses names, and separate mail for each spouse sent to the same address.

 - Good Moral Character

-The Self-Petitioner must show good moral character by providing a police clearance from every location she has lived for more than six months in the past three years.
+The Self-Petitioner must show good moral character by providing a police clearance from every location they have lived for more than six months in the past three years.
 This includes places outside the United States.
 If there are past criminal convictions, there are some exceptions for Self-Petitioners.

 - Battery or Extreme Mental Cruelty

 The Self-Petition must show battery or extreme mental cruelty has taken place.
 Evidence of battery or extreme mental cruelty can include anything from police reports, medical records, orders of protection, affidavits from witnesses and statements from advocates and counselors.
 However, many victims never tell anyone about the abuse.
-In those cases, the self-petitioner should write a personal declaration with the help of her attorney or advocate.
-Also, a person may qualify for the VAWA Self-Petition when there was never physical abuse if he or she can show extreme mental cruelty by the abuser.
+In those cases, the self-petitioner should write a personal declaration with the help of their attorney or advocate.
+Also, a person may qualify for the VAWA Self-Petition when there was never physical abuse if they can show extreme mental cruelty by the abuser.

 - The victim endured substantial physical or emotional abuse flowing from the criminal activity.